 c.
 Set Compliance Standards

-For SaaS applications, you need to set the following standards:
+For a healthcare SaaS app, you need to set the following standards:

 - SNOMED CT etc.

-These standards are not equal to HIPAA compliance; however, they help:
+These standards are not equal to HIPAA; however, they help:

 - Ensure security